ioannismihailidis/madmomTD/README.md

 ## How to install
 - install Python 3.9
 - Caution: tox/toe are marked as LFS.
 Please use the download from releases or clone with git.
-Download the zip wont pull the lfs files and you will have corrupted touchdesigner files!
+"Download zip" won't pull the lfs files and you will have corrupted touchdesigner files!
 - open madmom.toe.
 "Install" creates a virtual enviroment in the selected basefolder and installs all needed dependencies \
 ![image](https://github.com/ioannismihailidis/madmomTD/assets/1242010/8c8d7e52-df57-46c5-9614-3a8b6dd6b771)